For Alto: Reception

 Initial reaction to the album was mixed.
 In a June 1971 DownBeat review, Joe H. Klee called the album "revolutionary" and awarded it five stars.
-In that same issue of DownBeat, tenor saxophonist Harold Land was played the track, "To Artist Murry DePillars", in a Blindfold Test.
-Upon hearing the track, he commented: "I think that he's a very good saxophonist...
+In the same issue of DownBeat, saxophonist Harold Land commented on the track "To Artist Murry DePillars" for the magazine's "Blindfold Test" column: "I think that he's a very good saxophonist...
 I have great respect for his technique and his control of the instrument."

-Four months later, however, the magazine published a second Blindfold Test, this time with saxophonist Phil Woods, in which Woods, after listening to the same track, stated: "That was terrible, I can't imagine the ego of a person thinking they can sustain a whole performance by themselves...
+Four months later, the magazine published a second Blindfold Test, this time with saxophonist Phil Woods, in which he stated of the same track: "That was terrible, I can't imagine the ego of a person thinking they can sustain a whole performance by themselves...
 It's not jazzy, it's not classical... it's dull... this is such an ego trip..."

-Recent reactions have been positive, and the album is now recognized as one of the landmarks of free jazz and improvised music.
+Subsequent reactions have been more uniformly positive, and the album is now recognized as a landmark.
 The AllMusic review by Thom Jurek stated: "For Alto is one of the greatest solo saxophone records ever made, and maybe one of the greatest recordings ever issued, period".
 The Penguin Guide to Jazz gives For Alto a four-star rating (of a possible four) along with its "crown" token of merit, and describes it as "one of the genuinely important American recordings.
 While some landmark performances retain only a mystical aura of their original significance, [For Alto] remains powerfully listenable and endlessly fascinating."